 As well as Lucy’s fruitful partnership with Emily Portman and the award winning harpist and singer Rachel Newton, she has also written, performed and recorded with numerous bands and projects including Dark Northumbrian, Gluepot, a star-studded live tribute to Norma Waterson, and also formed her own group Ogres.
 Although she’s rejected the conventional career path, Lucy has become one of the most in demand musicians and vocalists on the young folk scene.

 Signed to the impressively visionary Hudson Records, Lucy Farrell has returned to the traditional folk songs that have remained at the heart of everything she’s done.
 These are the ballads that inspire her own compositions, but in their own handed-down beauty and strangeness tell fantastical stories beyond our imaginations.

-Gates open 4pm to give an opportunity to see the gardens and get food and drink.
+Gates open 4pm to give an opportunity to see the gardens and get home made and grown food and drink.

 Lucy’s first set will be 4.30pm to 5.15pm.
 Interval 5.15pm to 5.45pm.
 Second set 5.45pm to about 6.15pm.

 We put on our Gigs at the Greenhouses to let people hear brilliant music, enjoy our lovely gardens and to raise money so that the community can benefit from BPCG 7 days a week.
 Children under 10 are welcome to attend for a donation.

 Join our family and children activities mailing list